Paying for College: 5 Steps to Take Control

-- Tax credits: Use those that apply to your personal situation.
+- Tax credits: Use those that apply to your situation.

-The best college fit for your student HAS to include a price you can afford with a student loan debt amount after graduation that your student can manage.
-The results of too much student loan debt include not being able to save for retirement, a home, or their own children’s education.
+The best college fit for your student has to include a price you can afford, with a student loan debt amount after graduation that your student can manage.
+The results of too much student loan debt include being unable to save for retirement, a home, or their children’s education.
 And the dreaded “boomerang” back home to your basement.

 If you want to know more about colleges’ actual “sticker price” and compare the costs of your top schools, we recommend leveraging our College Money Report™.
 This report will help you determine the costs of your top schools, your expected family contribution, and whether you qualify for scholarships, grants, or other types of financial aid.